How to Embroider Letters [+ FREE Template!]

 - Water-erasable fine tip fabric marker

-- A copy of the design, printed at 100% [download here]
+- A copy of the design, printed at 100% [download your free embroidery template here]

 Loosen the screw on your embroidery hoop, remove the outer ring, and place the fabric over the inner ring.
 Replace the outer ring and tighten the screw.